opendp/tumult-docs/public/analytics-pro/dev/_sources/tutorials/privacy-budget-basics.rst.txt

 Creating a Session with a fixed budget
 --------------------------------------

-Let's initialize our :class:`Session<tmlt.analytics.session.Session>`.
+Let's initialize our :class:`Session<tmlt.analytics.Session>`.
 We will allocate a fixed privacy budget of ``epsilon=2.5`` to it, using the classical ("pure") differential privacy definition.